sullivancolin/hexpy/docs/docs/Session.md

 Enter password: *********
 >>> session.save_token()
 ```
-or instantiate a session using a token
+or instantiate a session using a saved token
 ```python
 >>> session = HexpySession(token="previously_saved_token")
 ```